Art and Antiques

 To get one of the 270 official stalls at the San Telmo Antiques Fair is a mythical prospect these days — there is a long waiting list, a rigorous approval process and someone pretty much has to die for a spot to become available.
 Many of the vendors at the San Telmo Fair have held onto their spots in the market since its 1971 inception.

-So while the street fair is famed for the antiques, and there remain treasures remaining from Buenos Aires’ golden days to be uncovered, the vendors here have discovered Ebay and it is unlikely you will find bargained-priced antiquities here.
+So while the street fair is famed for the antiques, and there remain treasures from Buenos Aires’ golden days to be uncovered, the vendors here have discovered Ebay and it is unlikely you will find bargained-priced antiquities anymore.
 If prices are given in dollars or Euro’s, that’s your clue that the seller has done their research.

 To do some virtual window-shopping of the antiques available, see the Feria de San Telmo website where you can see pictures of every vendor’s items.